-The Compensation Committee agreed with McCormick's definition of "Adjusted EPS" for fiscal 2015 and 2014 that is EPS for the respective year, adjusted to exclude the impact of special charges.
-The Compensation Committee determined that if McCormick were to achieve Adjusted EPS growth in the range of prior year's Adjusted EPS to 10.98% growth, an annual incentive would be paid in an amount between 30% and 200% of target.
+The Compensation Committee agreed with McCormick's definition of "Adjusted EPS" for fiscal 2016, that is EPS for the respective year, adjusted to exclude the impact of special charges.
+The Compensation Committee determined that if McCormick were to achieve Adjusted EPS growth between the range of the prior year's Adjusted EPS to 10.86% growth, an annual incentive would be paid in an amount between 30% and 200% of target.
 The Committee concluded it was appropriate to reward Adjusted EPS performance in this range with a payment exceeding target in recognition of the difficulty of achieving an Adjusted EPS goal which places McCormick among the highest performers in its Peer Group.
+For fiscal 2016, the Compensation Committee established the following annual incentive payment levels for Adjusted EPS growth, ranging from equal to the 2015 level to growth of 10.86% or more.